jean997/gfa_pipeline/README.md

 Each config file contains three main sections: `input` describing input files, `analysis` describing analysis options and `otuput` specifying output directories.

 #### 3.3.1 The `input` section
 For GFA and MVMR, for each analysis include an entry of the form `analysis_name: "description_file.csv"` in the input section.
-For example, if you want to run two analyses corresponding to two description files, your input seciton may look like
+For example, if you want to run two analyses corresponding to two description files, your input section may look like

 ```
 input: